 - Samurai Ponytail: Obtains a low ponytail when he's transported to Evan's world.

 - Spanner in the Works: Roland literally appears out of the blue in a shower of lights in Evan's room right before Mausinger's coup d'état.
 His presence (and unwillingness to have a child murdered on his watch) completely derails Mausinger's plan for killing Evan, who had every other way of entry to the royal quarters covered.

 - The Stoic: Roland is a rarely flappable man; he even treats his predicament rather serenely.

 - Supporting Protagonist: And Audience Surrogate.

-- Sword and Gun: While Roland is primarily a swordsman, he can use a gun as part of his arsenal.
+- Sword and Gun: While Roland is primarily a swordsman, he can use a gun he brought with him from his world as part of his arsenal.

 - A Wizard Did It: Roland's circumstances in showing up in another world are beyond extraordinary.
 After some musing out loud to himself, he decides that whether it's a dream or if he's a living ghost doesn't matter; he'll just accept the rules of this new world and not question it.

 The daughter of the leader of the Cloud Snake Sky Pirate band, she joins Evan and Roland on their quest to forge a new kingdom after they save her when she was captured by wyverns.

 - The Archer: Bows are Tani's ranged weapon of choice.